tushara04/micro_neuronal_toxicity/README.md

 Given the intriguing neurological effects of microplastics on organisms, I decided to model it as part of the project.
 The primary reference [3] for my project provides an overview of the literature that investigated the neurotoxic effects of micro- and nanoplastics.
 And one of the most frequently occuring effects was the inhibition of AChE activity.
 Acetylcholinesterase, AChE, is an enzyme that performs rapid hydrolysis of the neurotransmitter acetylcholine, ACh [6].
 With exposure of microplastics, the activity of AChE gets inhibited, resulting in the accumulation of ACh in the synaptic cleft.
 This prolongs the depolarization caused by ACh.
 To simulate this, I am using the NEURON library where I model the membrane potential response of a postsynaptic neuron in the normal condition and compare that with the inhibited condition where the decay rate of ACh is reduced.

 The Jupyter notebook contains the code written.
+All the explanations and decisions are written as the comments.

 # AI Contributions
 I started with reading some of the papers mentioned in the reference section.
 Once I was sure that I want to model the neurological effects of microplastics wherein I compare what happens with a neuron or a network of neurons when there is no plastic and when there is, I took ChatGPT's help to get an idea of where to get started.
 The prompts given: